Skip to content

 An image of the feather I design and the ones from Billie Rubens and BarMakesThings An image of Hannah Eikens' feather, that could not print

-Another i mportant part of this ideation, was information about embroidery and symbolisms essential for our culture as I wanted to add some of it to my garments and mix it with an japanese technique called Sashiko.
+Another important part of this ideation, was to find out information about embroidery and traditional symbolisms from mexican culture as I wanted to add some of them to my garments and maybe combine them with an japanese technique called Sashiko o Boro.

-Looking for information about Queretaro's traditions specially on embroidery, I found a video of Amealco's artesan, Doña Josefina Pascual Cayetano, with whom I have worked many times.
+Looking for information about Queretaro's traditions specially on embroidery, I found a video of Amealco's artesan, Doña Josefina Pascual Cayetano, with whom I have worked many times before.

 An image of a type of embroidery in black An image of another type of embroidery in different colors A photo of Doña Josefina an artesan fron Amealco, Queretaro, Mexico